 - You can filter PDF files or use its advanced search engine to find one.

-- It is initially free of charge and you can use it directly from its website without downloading the application.
+- It is initially free of charge, and you can use it directly from its website without downloading the application.

 Calibre is one of the best pdf readers for Linux users and your must-try.
 This software can be compared with some costly applications.
 It is highly popular, and most users admire its interface a lot.
-Some notable features to mention about Calibre include search text, a large button, metadata support, minimal interface, etc. Most importantly, this software can achieve supported files from non-supported files.
+Some notable features to mention about Calibre include search text, a large button, metadata support, a minimal interface, etc. Most importantly, this software can achieve supported files from non-supported files.
 Worry about cost?
 It is open source and free of cost.

 - As a powerful e-book reader, it supports almost all common e-book formats.

-- This app lets you do the basic PDF editing and bookmarking files, you may need in the future.
+- This app lets you do the basic PDF editing and bookmarking files you may need in the future.

 - As a free and open-source PDF viewer for linux, it is available for most Linux distros.